Here are the answers to your most frequently asked questions

 The Johnson & Johnson COVID-19 vaccine is a more traditional vaccine that requires just a single dose.
-(Update: as of 4/13, the Johnson & Johnson vaccine is on hold due to reports of blood clots.)
 It modifies an existing adenovirus and doesn’t have the ability to reproduce in the human body, meaning it also can’t cause COVID-19 or any other illnesses.
 This article gives a helpful synopsis.

 Has the vaccine been properly researched?
 It usually takes years for a vaccine to be safe for public use.